jazzband/wagtailmenus/README.md

 Pages still need to have `show_in_menus` checked to appear in menus (if you really needed to hide a page for some reason, it would be frustrating if they didn't), but your project's main navigation (likely displayed in a way that is sensitive to change) will be protected from accidental additions.

-### 2. Allows you to manage any number of 'flat menus' via the CMS
+### 2. Allows you to manage multiple 'flat menus' via the CMS

 Have you ever hard-coded a menu into a footer at the start of a project, only for those pages never to come into existence?
 Or maybe the pages were created, but their URLs changed later on, breaking the hard-coded links?
-How about secondary navigation menus in headers?
+How about 'secondary navigation' menus in headers?
 Flat menus allow you to manage these kind of menus via the CMS, instead of hard-coding them.
-This means that the page URLs dynamically update to reflect changes, and adding/removing items is possible without needing to change a line of code.
+This means that the page URLs dynamically update to reflect changes, and adding/removing items is possible without needing to touch your project's codebase.

 <img alt="Screenshot of FlatMenu list page in Wagtail admin" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-list.png" />

-As you'd expect, only links to published pages will appear when rendering, and just like main menu items, pages must have `show_in_menus` checked in order to appear in flat menus too.
+As you'd expect, only links to published pages will appear when rendering, and just like main menu items, pages must have `show_in_menus` checked in order to appear in flat menus.

-Flat menus are designed for outputting simple, 'flat' lists of links, but they can be made to display multiple levels of pages too.
-See the instructions below for [using the `{% flat_menu %}` tag](#flat-menu-tag).
+Flat menus are designed for outputting simple, flat lists of links, but they CAN be made to display multiple levels of pages too.
+See the instructions below for [using the `{% flat_menu %}` tag](#flat_menu-tag).

 ### 3. Offers a solution to the issue of key page links becoming 'toggles' in multi-level drop-down menus